adobe/aem-site-theme-builder/README.md

 # AEM Site Theme Builder

 This repository contains scripts for building a Site Theme, ensuring compatibility to the requirements of AEM Site Templates.
+Recommended way of integration is to install Theme Builder as a npm dependency of the Site Template Theme.
+This way `aem-site-theme-builder` commands can be used in NPM scripts.
+Good example of such integration can be found in [Basic Site Template](https://github.com/gabrielwalt/aem-sites-template-basic/blob/master/site.theme/package.json).

 ## Installation